simonw/datasette/docs/json_api.rst

 Creating a table from example data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Instead of specifying ``columns`` directly you can instead pass a single example row or a list of rows.
+Instead of specifying ``columns`` directly you can instead pass a single example ``row`` or a list of ``rows``.
 Datasette will create a table with a schema that matches those rows and insert them for you:

 ::